pact-im/api-doc/_includes/webhooks.md

 # Webhooks

 Webhooks is a way to notify you about new messages or other events in our system.
 It's mandatory to use webhooks for 99% integrations with our API.

-Endpoint with <code>webhook_url</code> must response with http status code `200` if endpoint received webhook.
+Endpoint with <code>webhook_url</code> **must** response with http status code `200` if endpoint received webhook.

-Webhook could be repeated up to 10 times with 60 sec delay if response status code is not equal 200
+Webhook could be repeated up to 10 times within 60 sec delay if response status code is not equal 200.
+After 10 retries webhook will be dropped and nevery delivered.

 ## New conversation